Cherokee Nation Names First Delegate To Congress

 Law school and political appointments

 Teehee would go on to get that law degree, and later she worked for the Democratic National Committee, as a Hill staffer and then an Obama appointee.
-Teehee has been an outsized figure on Capitol Hill for decades when it comes to Indian Country policy.
-Her fingerprints are on a wide variety of policy and laws affecting Indigenous people, from the Violence against women act to the creation of Congress's first Native American caucus.
+Teehee has been an outsize figure on Capitol Hill for decades when it comes to Indian Country policy.
+Her fingerprints are on a wide variety of policy and laws affecting Indigenous people, from the Violence Against Women Act to the creation of Congress' first Native American caucus.

-As a delegate in Congress who can attend committee meetings, Teehee would have the opportunity to not just advocate for the Cherokee Nation, but for all tribes, said Lindsay Robertson, who teaches federal Indian law at the University of Oklahoma College of Law.
+As a delegate in Congress who can attend committee meetings, Teehee would have the opportunity to advocate not just for the Cherokee Nation, but for all tribes, said Lindsay Robertson, who teaches federal Indian law at the University of Oklahoma College of Law.

 "You'd have somebody in the halls of Congress, all the time, with access and rights of participation and debate who is raising Native American issues constantly," he said.

 The appointment still needs congressional approval, and Robertson says it will likely take time for Congress to figure out exactly how to seat Teehee.
-But the treaty language is very clear: the Cherokee Nation is entitled to a delegate.
+But the treaty language is very clear: The Cherokee Nation is entitled to a delegate.

 Bipartisan connections

-Note: A previous version of this story misspelled Kimberly Teehee's first name as Kimberley.